-The IRS will not assert information reporting penalties against mortgage services that report as interest mortgage assistance payments received under a State Program funded by the Housing Finance Agency Innovative Fund for the Hardest-Hit Housing Markets (HFA Hardest Hit Fund) if the mortgage servicer notifies the homeowner that the amounts reported on the Form 1098 are overstated because they include governmental subsidy payments.
-State housing finance agencies receiving funds allocated from the HFA Hardest Hit Fund may comply with the mortgage interest reporting requirement by reporting payments on either Form 1098-MA, Mortgage Assistance Payments, available at www.irs.gov/form1098MA, or on the statement described in section 4.03 of Rev. Proc.
-2011-55, available at www.irs.gov/irb/2011-47 IRB/ar13.html.
-For more information, see Notice 2013-7, available at www.irs.gov/irb/2013-06 IRB/ar08.html.
+The IRS will not assert information reporting penalties against mortgage servicers that report as interest mortgage assistance payments received under a State Program funded by the Housing Finance Agency Innovative Fund for the Hardest Hit Housing Markets (HFA Hardest Hit Fund) if the mortgage servicer notifies the homeowner that the amounts reported on the Form 1098 are overstated because they include governmental subsidy payments.
+State housing finance agencies receiving funds allocated from the HFA Hardest Hit Fund may comply with the mortgage interest reporting requirement by reporting payments on either Form 1098-MA, Mortgage Assistance Payments, available at IRS.gov/Form1098MA, or on the statement described in section 2.04 of Rev. Proc.
+2011-55, available at IRS.gov/ irb/2011-47\IRB#RP-2011-55.
+For more information, see Notice 2017-40, available at IRS.gov/irb/ 2017-32\IRB#NOT-2017-40, amplified and modified by Notice 2018-63, available at IRS.gov/irb/ 2018-34 IRB#NOT-2018-63.